bytecodealliance/wasmtime/cranelift/docs/langref.rst

 After the preample follows the :term:`function body` which consists of :term:`extended basic block`\s, one of which is marked as the :term:`entry block`.
-Every EBB ends with a :term:`terminator instruction`, and execution can never fall through to the next EBB without an explicit branch.
+Every EBB ends with a :term:`terminator instruction`, so execution can never fall through to the next EBB without an explicit branch.

 Static single assignment form
 -----------------------------